cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 }
 ```

-For example, if the current ConsensusVersion of a module is `N` , then `N-1` migration scripts MUST be registered in the configurator.
+For example, if the new ConsensusVersion of a module is `N` , then `N-1` migration scripts MUST be registered in the configurator.

 In the SDK, the migration scripts are handled by each module's keeper, because the keeper holds the `sdk.StoreKey` used to perform in-place store migrations.
 A `MigrationKeeper` interface is implemented by each keeper: